Peter Westervelt

 Peter Westervelt (December 16, 1919 – January 24, 2015) was an American physicist, noted for his work in nonlinear acoustics, and Professor Emeritus of Physics at Brown University.

 Education

+Peter Jocelyn Westervelt was the son of US Army Brigadier General William I. Westervelt and Dorothy (Jocelyn) Westervelt, and the grandson of Brigadier General Stephen Perry Jocelyn.
+George Conrad Westervelt, a United States Navy officer and aviation pioneer, was his uncle.
 He received his BS in Physics from MIT in 1947, and his PhD in Physics from MIT in 1951, at which time he joined the Physics Department at Brown University.

 Career

 Westervelt began his career in 1940-41 at the MIT Radiation Laboratory and the Harvard Underwater Sound Laboratory, where he worked with researchers including Frederick Vinton Hunt, Leo Beranek (National Medal of Science winner) and Phillip Morse during the Second World War.